PaulSebi/snerr/README.md

     }]
 }
 ```
 Every time an `sn.err()` function is called, the `code` object is checked and/or a new node created if the code is missing.
-The dev fills in the values according to his need after one run of the server
+The dev fills in the values according to his need after one run of the server covering all `sn.err` calls.

 ```javascript
 {